HTTP GET Request

 Supported encodedQuery Operators

 As always with database queries handle with care.
-The above operators will cause full table scans if the queried fields are not indexed. squid by arc46 has no plausible way of checking for the existence of an index.
+The above operators will cause full table scans if the queried fields are not indexed. squid has no plausible way of checking for the existence of an index.
 (This is technically possible, but the performance impact on each and every request does not justify that approach.)

 Try it: https://demo.squid46.io/cmdb_ci_server_minimal?encodedQuery=base_name=dbaix901nyc